AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/operations/c-operations-intro/c-methods/r-add-group-membership.md

 ## Examples {#section-f7a1f40c3d7a40ea964b29056c734d81}

-This example adds a group to a company with `*`groupHandleArray`*`.
+This example adds a group to a company with groupHandleArray.
 This example uses one group only.

 **Request**